MammutimEis/Neural_Network_Fashion_MNIST/README.md

 run main.py to start the training of a neural network.
 The parameters and which model to use can be specified at the top of the file.
 Use plot_statistics.py to plot the results
-The code is written in Python 3 and environment.yml shows a working configuration of packages for the program.
+The code is written in Python 3 and Tensorflow 1.12.0